nickkuijpers/laravel-custom-post-manager/README.md

 * Adding custom fields with custom javascript and css
 * changing the html of the pages

-## Future features # TO DO
+## Future features
 * Taxonomies like categories
-* Add user authentication rules because now you are required to be authenticated to use the CMS.
+* ~~Add user authentication rules because now you are required to be authenticated to use the CMS.~~
+* Translations, now you need to hardcode the language

 ## Changelog